MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/get-started/step-by-step-configuration-guide.md

 2. Leverage user profile information to [**create rules and automatically add users**](../user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md) to different groups at the time of sign up and assign courses

-To learn more about how to manage users on the Microsoft Community Training management portal, please refer to the [**User Management**](../user-management/user-management-overview.md) section of our product documentation.
+To learn more about how to manage users on the Community Training management portal, please refer to the [**User Management**](../user-management/user-management-overview.md) section of our product documentation.

 ## Step 6 – Launch and publicize the portal